wp-plugins/jetpack-mobile-theme-ads/readme.txt

 You can remove the custom code you placed in the Custom Ads field, save your changes, and the plugin will start using Google Adsense again.

 == Changelog ==

+= 1.2.1 =
+* Fix notices appearing next to the checkboxes in the dashboard, and make sure changes are always saved properly.

 = 1.2 =
 * Change sanitization for Google Ad Slot ID to avoid problems when the ID is too long